tauri-apps/tauri/.changes/api-fetch-empty-reponse.md

 "api": patch
 ---

-Fix `http.fetch` throwing error if the repsone is successfult but the body is empty.
+Fix `http.fetch` throwing error if the response is successful but the body is empty.